The Vanishing Point

 But recognizing the phenomenon matters.
 You can't address what you don't know exists.
 Most organizations don't know they're forgetting.
 Can't know.
 Because they've forgotten they can forget.

 The NASA engineers who worried about Columbia's foam strike weren't ignored.
 They were heard.
 Acknowledged.
-Then the knowledge entered that twilight.
+Then the knowledge entered that twilight zone.
 Present but not present.
 Known but not remembered.

 Somewhere in your organization, right now, similar knowledge is forming and failing to form.
-The presence of absence is shaping decisions in ways no one sees.
+Signals are being seen and unseeing themselves.
+Warnings are being filed in systems designed for storage, not recognition.

-We can't eliminate that space between knowing and remembering.
-That vanishing point where organizational knowledge disappears.
-But maybe we can learn to see it.
-Seeing that point keeps the ghosts from steering strategy.
+We can't eliminate that vanishing point where organizational knowledge disappears.
+But we might learn to see it.
+And seeing it is the first step toward building organizations that can hold what they know.

 Stay on Course